itsarkcodes/LEMP-on-AWS/README.md

 - Enter Email Address
 - It will ask for domain name, just hit enter
 - and boom! it will be deployed to both domain names i.e domain.com and www.domain.com

+# Conclusion
+Congratulations!
+You have successfully set up deployment process for a WordPress website using Nginx as the web server, LEMP stack, and Let's Encrypt SSL.
+Your website is now deployed with security best practices and optimized for performance.